kingwingfly/backup/README.md

   track       Track a remote source untrack     Untrack a remote source pull        Pull remote resource to local.
-If no id provided, then pull all and skip those having been saved daemon      Interval fetch and pull completion  Completions for the shell help        Print this message or the help of the given subcommand(s)
+If no id provided, then pull all and skip those having been saved cron      Interval fetch and pull completion  Completions for the shell help        Print this message or the help of the given subcommand(s)